WilliamStaudenmeier/Julia_Object_Detection/README.md

 # Simple application for Object Detection using Julia

 Requires Julia v1.10+.
-From the Julia REPL, type ] to enter the Pkg REPL mode and run:
+From the Julia REPL, type ] to enter the PKG REPL mode and run:

 ```pkg> add ObjectDetector```